 - The Password cannot contain your first, middle or last name.

-- The Password cannot contain your eCommons Id.
+- The Password cannot contain your HMS account ID.

 Note that passwords should never be shared with anyone claiming to be the Postmaster without positive identification.
 Electronic Mail users must comply with the Postmaster's request to change their passwords.
 Whenever possible users should choose their own passwords.
 We require that users change their email passwords once per year to maximize the protection to their accounts.